Register to vote

 |Friday 10 August 2018||Monday 3 September 2018|

 We update and publish the new electoral register on the 1 December 2018, unless there is an election.
-If there is an election will be publish details at the time.
+If there is an election, we will publish details at the time.

 Read about electoral registration data protection to find out how we only use the information you give us for electoral purposes and how we will look after personal information securely.